vserova/book/pages/ch_blast.md

 ***CBlastFastaInputSource*** uses ***CBlastInputConfig*** to provide more control over the file reading process.
 For example, the read process can be limited to a range of each sequence, or sequence letters that appear in lowercase can be scheduled for masking by BLAST. ***CBlastInputConfig*** can be used by other classes to provide the same kind of control, although not all class members will be appropriate for every data source.

+<a name="ch-blast.-Options"></a>

 ### Options

 The BLAST options classes were designed to allow a programmer to easily set the options to values appropriate to common tasks, but then modify individual options as needed.
-[Table 1](#table-1) lists the supported tasks.
+[Table 1](#ch-blast.T18.3) lists the supported tasks.

+<a name="ch-blast.T18.3"></a>

 Table 1: List of tasks supported by the CBlastOptionsHandle.
 “Translated nucleotide” means that the input was nucleotide, but the comparison is based upon the protein.
 PSSM is a “position-specific scoring matrix”.
 The “EProgram” can be used as an argument to CBlastOptionsFactory::Create